graasp/graasp-app-code-capsule/docs/SETUP.md

 > Would you like to install them now with npm? **No**

-Copy paste the packages that are required and install them as dev dependancies using `yarn add -D <package name>`
+Copy and paste the packages that are required and install them as dev dependencies using `yarn add -D <package name>`

 ### Fixing errors

 To fix the `Unable to import App without file extension` error add

 ```
+{
+  ...
   "settings": {
     "import/resolver": {
       "typescript": {}
     }
+  },
+  ...
 }
 ```